 To date, the only radio-only APRS signalling method has been the Kenwood D7 and D700 radios with their internal TNC's.
 But even so, the user interface is still only the HT's ubiquitous TTone keypad.
 APRStt simply moves the TT-to-APRS conversion from a TNC in the HT, to a PC on the hill so that ANY existing radio can be used instead of requiring a Processor and TNC to be built into every radio!
 Further, the DTMF users can receive feedback data via the text-to-speech (or CW) process built into APRStt.

-Click here to DOWNLOAD APRStt01.zip.
-(Ignore any previous copies such as 04) With this progarm you can begin playing with APRStt on your own and see how it works.
+You can even download the original APRSdos version (obsolete).
+DOWNLOAD APRStt01.zip.
+(Ignore any previous copies such as 04) With this progarm you could begin playing with APRStt on your own and see how it works.
 Even if you dont build the DTMF hardware interface, this program will let you enter DTMF equivalents on your keyboard to see how the conversions work over on the APRS side.
 I recommend that you run it on a Laptop with a D7 on low power and then watch what your Base-Station APRS system does with the packets.

 DTMF INTERFACE: The original APRStt.exe worked with a simple $5 DTMF decoder chip on the LPT1 Printer port and runs on any old DOS PC (eventually to be located at your voice repeater site (or other "receive" site (maybe 147.555?))).
 It performs the TTone to APRS conversion for all DTMF users in the area and sends the packets via its own TNC to the APRS system.